 1. Be in the Right Place

-- Start with a quieter neighbourhood street with lower traffic speeds to get the hang of things.
+Start with a quieter neighbourhood street with lower traffic speeds to get the hang of things.

 2. Have the Skills and Techniques to Thrive

-There are a couple skills and tricks that can make you feel a lot more comfortable on a bike:
+There are a couple of skills and tricks that can make you feel a lot more comfortable on a bike:

 Scanning - Obviously being attentive is important when riding a bike, and headphones and the like are discouraged.
-But you can go one better and practice gently turning your hips and shoulders outward to give you a better view of vehicles approaching from behind you.
+But you can go one better and practise gently turning your hips and shoulders outward to give you a better view of vehicles approaching from behind you.
 This will make it easier to change lanes, signal, and wave to your friends!

 Signalling - Make sure your intentions are crystal clear to other road users: signal early and decisively.
 A quick hand out to the left or right will do wonders to help you effectively communicate your intentions and ride safely.
 Not comfortable taking a hand off the handlebars yet?
-All good - practice a little bit at a time.
+All good - practise a little bit at a time.

-- Learn the skills of the Bike Ninja.
+Learn the skills of the Bike Ninja.
 Ok, it's not martial arts, but learning things like the rock dodge, quick stop, and other more advanced skills can make you really feel like a master of your bike!
 The best place to gain this is by reaching out to your local advocacy organisation and asking about safe cycling classes in the area.

-There’s really no substitute for practicing a skill, and the more you ride (and in new situations) the more comfortable and confident you’ll get.
+There’s really no substitute for practising a skill, and the more you ride (and in new situations) the more comfortable and confident you’ll get.
 Start with something easy, and slowly build your confidence in more challenging environments.
 If a road is too intimidating for you, that's ok - see if you can find another route (and if there isn't another route, tell your city or county that you want a Complete Street!).

-Key skills to practice:
+Key skills to practise:

 Note: Please always practice the below in a safe and comfortable environment (the park, quiet streets, etc)

-- Riding with one hand - essential for being able to signal.
+Riding with one hand - essential for being able to signal.

-- Start off with just taking one hand slightly off the handle bars, so you can easily grab it again if needed.
+Start off with just taking one hand slightly off the handlebars, so you can easily grab it again if needed.
 Get good at doing this with both hands.

-- Next, try riding with one hand controlling the bike, and one hand by your side.
+Next, try riding with one hand controlling the bike, and one hand by your side.

-- First look ahead and map in your mind where the bike will be going for the brief moment that you’re looking behind you.
+First look ahead and map in your mind where the bike will be going for the brief moment that you’re looking behind you.

 4. You Don’t Have to Go It Alone!

-Remember, there are MILLIONS of cyclists across the country.
+Remember, there are many cyclists across the country.
 There's always someone to ask questions, share your experiences with, or ride with - you just have to find them.
 If you're not sure where to start, visit your nearest bike shop.
 Also, you can also always reach out to us, we're happy to help or connect you with other resources!